LAST UPDATED – 10/19/22 – Mackinac Island Visitor Guide

 You can’t drive onto the island, so the only ways to get there are by small plane or by ferry.
 Unless you can afford the expensive flight, your best bet is to drive to either St. Ignace on Michigan’s Upper Penninsula or Mackinaw City, which is in mainland Michigan.
 From either of these cities, you can catch a ferry ride onto Mackinac Island.
 There are two major ferry companies that you can book your ferry ride with, which I have outlined for you below.
 If you plan on visiting during the peak season, I would strongly recommend that you make a reservation ahead of your trip.
 The ferry ride to Mackinac Island is a short one, with ride times ranging between 15-25 minutes (depending on the route).

 Best Time to Visit

 When planning your trip to Mackinac Island, one of the most important decisions that you will have to make is when you plan on visiting.
 Because much of what is available to see and do on Mackinac Island is outdoors, you will want to make sure you give yourself the best chance of having good weather when you visit.
-That is why I have included charts below that outline the average temperature and average levels of precipitation on Mackinac Island throughout the year.
+That is why I have included charts in my Mackinac Island visitor guide below that outline the average temperature and average levels of precipitation on Mackinac Island throughout the year.
 Armed with this information, you can make the best choice on when to visit for you and your family.